kurtosis/kurtosis.github.io/docs/_posts/2023-07-13-alphatensor.markdown

 ### Matrix Multiplication Algorithms are Tensor Decompositions

-Note that Strassen's algorithm can be described as performing a series of "steps", each of which has four parts:
+Strassen's algorithm can be described as performing a series of "steps", each of which has four parts:
 1. Compute $$u$$, a linear combination of elements of $$A$$. (highlighted in green above)
 2. Compute $$v$$, a linear combination of elements of $$B$$. (highlighted in purple above)
 3. Compute the product $$m=uv$$.